Inspire Church: History

+Beliefs

+Inspire Church is a Pentecostal church affiliated with Australian Christian Churches (the Australian branch of the Assemblies of God).

 Inspire College

 Inspire College, (formerly Sydney Training Institute) is an initiative of Inspire Church, located 40 minutes from Sydney CBD.
 The aim of the institute is to equip leaders for service in the church through an intern program.
 The college is registered with VETAB and its courses are nationally accredited.
 The colleges longstanding principal is Adam Boyse.

 Indecent assault allegations

 On 26 November 2020, police from the Liverpool Area Command of the NSW Police arrested former pastor John McMartin, and charged him with indecent assault.
 It was alleged that McMartin sexually assaulted a then 19-year old parishioner at his Pleasure Point home in January 2013.
 McMartin appeared before Liverpool Local Court on 16 December.
 McMartin faced court again on 27 January 2021 and the case was rescheduled for October 2021.
 He has pleaded "Not Guilty".
 In 2014, McMartin had given a deposition and testimony to the Royal Commission into Institutional Responses into Child Sexual Abuse in his role as the NSW State President of the Australian Christian Churches, in relation to the denomination's responses to the paedophilia of ministers.